account-for-us/giving-credit-website/content/partner/_index.md

             Faced with financial exclusion, people turn to their social networks to meet their financial needs.
 Community finance is a vital source of capital, especially in low-income communities of color.
         </p>
         <p>
             We have compiled research on community finance and conducted extensive interviews with people engaged in these informal networks.
-Check out our Community Finance Fact sheet to learn more about this important but overlooked financial activity.
+Check out our <a href="https://docs.google.com/document/d/17qWew8FgGYBy88TfY_-P4YhBbYm-eYOm6ssa73c-kfo">Community Finance Fact Sheet</a> to learn more about this important but overlooked financial activity.
         </p>
     </div>
 </div>